narendrachavda619/CODSOFT/README.md

 📄 Task 1 - "Landing Page"

-This project aims to create a captivating and user-friendly landing page using HTML and CSS.
+This project aims to create a user-friendly landing page using HTML and CSS.
 In this project, I created " Online Tea Shoping" website.

 📁 Task 2 - "Portfolio Website"